MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/add-users.md

 [![Label to let you know the Admin Center is changing and you can find more details at aka.ms/aboutM365preview.](../media/O365-Admin-AdminCenterChanging.png)](../microsoft-365-admin-center-preview.md)

 The people on your team each need a user account before they can sign in and access [Office 365 for business](https://go.microsoft.com/fwlink/?LinkID=519395).
-The easiest way to add user accounts is to add them one at a time in the Office 365 admin center.
+The easiest way to add user accounts is to add them one at a time in the Microsoft 365 admin center.
 After you do this step, your users will have Office 365 licenses, sign in credentials, and Office 365 mailboxes.

 ::: moniker range="o365-worldwide"
 1. In the admin center, go to the [Active users](https://go.microsoft.com/fwlink/p/?linkid=834822) page, or choose **Users** > **Active Users**.